 In the year 2019, a plague has transformed almost every human into vampires.
 Faced with a dwindling blood supply, the fractured dominant race plots their survival; meanwhile, a researcher works with a covert band of vamps on a way to save humankind.

 PRIEST, a post-apocalyptic sci-fi thriller, is set in an alternate world -- one ravaged by centuries of war between man and vampires.
 The story revolves around a legendary Warrior Priest from the last Vampire War who now lives in obscurity among the other downtrodden human inhabitants in walled-in dystopian cities ruled by the Church.
 When his niece is abducted by a murderous pack of vampires, Priest breaks his sacred vows to venture out on a quest to find her before they turn her into one of them.
-He is joined on his crusade by his daughter's boyfriend, a trigger-fingered young wasteland sheriff, and a former Warrior Priestess who possesses otherworldly fighting skills.
+He is joined on his crusade by his niece's boyfriend, a trigger-fingered young wasteland sheriff, and a former Warrior Priestess who possesses otherworldly fighting skills.
 Written by

 See more »

-Mozart III Sequentia: Tuba mirum (Requiem in D minor K. 626)"
+Mozart III Sequentia: Tuba mirum (Requiem in D minor K. 626)

-Written by W. A. Mozart
+Written by Wolfgang Amadeus Mozart (as W. A. Mozart)

 Courtesy of Decca Music Group See more »

 75 of 102 people found this review helpful.

 Was this review helpful to you?